Aeneas Mackintosh: Legacy and assessment

 Mackintosh's own expedition diaries, which cover the period up to 30 September 1915, have not been published; they are held by the Scott Polar Research Institute.
 The two main accounts available to general readers are Joyce's diaries, published in 1929 as The South Polar Trail, and the account of Dick Richards: The Ross Sea Shore Party 1914–17.
 Mackintosh's reputation is not well-served by either, particularly Joyce's partisan record which is described by one commentator as a "self-aggrandizing epic".
 Joyce is generally scathing about Mackintosh's leadership; Richards's account is much shorter and more straightforward, although decades later, when he was the only member of the expedition still alive (he died in 1985, aged 91), he spoke out, claiming that Mackintosh on the depot-laying march was "tremendously pathetic", had "lost his nerve completely", and that the fatal ice walk was "suicide".
 The circumstances of Mackintosh's death have led commentators to emphasise his impetuousness and incompetence.
 This generally negative view of him was not, however, unanimous among his comrades.
 Stevens, the party's scientist, found Mackintosh "steadfast and reliable", and believed that the Ross Sea party would have achieved much less but for Mackintosh's unwearying drive.
 John King Davis, too, admired Mackintosh's dedication and called the depot-laying journey a "magnificent achievement".

 Shackleton was equivocal.
 In South he acknowledges that Mackintosh and his men achieved their object, praises the party's qualities of endurance and self-sacrifice, and asserts that Mackintosh died for his country.
 On the other hand, in a letter home, he is highly critical: "Mackintosh seemed to have no idea of discipline or organisation ...".
 Shackleton did, however, donate part of the proceeds from a short New Zealand lecture tour to assist the Mackintosh family.
 His son, Lord Shackleton, in a much later assessment of the expedition, wrote: "Three men in particular emerge as heroes: Captain Aeneas Mackintosh, ...
 Dick Richards, and Ernest Joyce."
-Mackintosh had two daughters, the second born while he was in Australia awaiting the Aurora's departure.
+Mackintosh had two daughters, the second born while he was in Australia awaiting the Auroras departure.
 On the return Barrier journey in February 1916, expecting to die, he wrote a farewell message, with echoes of Captain Scott.
 The message concludes: "If it is God's will that we should have given up our lives then we do so in the British manner as our tradition holds us in honour bound to do.
 Goodbye, friends.
 I feel sure that my dear wife and children will not be neglected."
 In 1923, Gladys Mackintosh married Joseph Stenhouse, Auroras first officer and later captain.
 Mackintosh, who had received a silver Polar Medal for his work during the Nimrod expedition, is commemorated by Mt Mackintosh.